Gentleness

-A second important usage was common in medieval times, associated with higher social classes: hence the derivation of the terms gentleman, gentlewoman and gentry.
-The broadening of gentle behavior from a literal sense of the gentry to the metaphorical "like a gentleman" applicable to any person was a later development.
+Another historical context for gentleness emerged in medieval times, associated with higher social classes.
+This is reflected in terms like gentleman, gentlewoman, and gentry.
+Over time, the concept of gentle behavior evolved from the literal gentry to the metaphorical "like a gentleman," applicable to anyone.

-Most recently, the late philosopher and psychoanalyst Anne Dufourmantelle wrote in her book, "Power of Gentleness", that Gentleness was, above all other things, a force of potentiality.
+Philosopher and psychoanalyst Anne Dufourmantelle wrote in her book, Power of Gentleness, that gentleness is, above all other things, a force of potentiality.
 Gentleness, she argued: "Is an enigma.
 It is taken up in the double movement of welcoming and giving, it appears on the threshold of passages signed off by birth and death.
 Because it has its degrees of intensity, because it is a symbolic force, and because it has a transformative ability over things and beings, it is a power."